On this page

 - Procedures and payments in the event of dissolution

-Statutes often also include rules about the stichting's organisation.
-Be aware that you'll need a civil-law notary to amend the deed whenever you need to amend your stichting's statutes.
+Statutes often also include rules about the foundation's organisation.
+Be aware that you'll need a civil-law notary to amend the deed whenever you need to amend your foundation's statutes.

-It's mandatory to list your stichting in the Business Register maintained by the Chamber of Commerce (Kamer van Koophandel, KvK).
+It's mandatory to list your stichting in the Commercial Register (Handelsregister) maintained by the Chamber of Commerce (Kamer van Koophandel, KvK).

 Structuring a foundation

 A stichting has a board, but no members.
-It may also be a business, but its profits must be allocated to the stichting's cause or purpose.
-The stichting's officers can even be paid employees, although this is not often the case.
+It may also be a business, but its profits must be allocated to the foundation's cause or purpose.
+The foundation's officers can even be paid employees, although this is not often the case.
 Generally speaking, officers only receive remuneration for their expenses.

 It is not permitted to employ an executive officer if a stichting has a 'public benefit organisation' (PBO) status, or in Dutch algemeen nut beogende instelling (ANBI) status.
 It may, however, employ staff.